bkocis/bertelsmann-ds-team/git_notes.md

 TIP: Did you also notice the helpful text that's located just beneath "Changes to be committed"?
 It says (use "git rm --cached <file>..." to unstage) This is a hint of what you should do if you accidentally ran git add and gave it the wrong file.

 TIP: Globbing lets you use special characters to match patterns/characters.
 In the .gitignore file, you can use the following:

-    blank lines can be used for spacing
+- blank lines can be used for spacing
-    # - marks line as a comment
+- `#` - marks line as a comment
-    * - matches 0 or more characters
+- `*` - matches 0 or more characters
-    ? - matches 1 character
+- `?`` - matches 1 character
 [abc] - matches a, b, _or_ c
-    ** - matches nested directories - a/**/z matches
+** - matches nested directories - a/**/z matches a/z, a/b/z, a/b/c/z
-        a/z
-        a/b/z
-        a/b/c/z

 TIP:

 It's very important to know which branch you're on when you're about to merge branches together.
 Remember that making a merge makes a commit.

 As of right now, we do not know how to undo changes.
 We'll go over it in the next lesson, but if you make a merge on the wrong branch, use this command to undo the merge:

-    git reset --hard HEAD^
+`git reset --hard HEAD^`

 (Make sure to include the ^ character!
 It's a known as a "Relative Commit Reference" and indicates "the parent commit".
 We'll look at Relative Commit References in the next lesson.)

 ## Terminology